 Students should expect to receive their degree-verification letter within three to four weeks after the close of the semester in which their degree is conferred.
 Diplomas and a student-issued transcript are mailed approximately eight weeks after the close of the semester in which the degree is conferred.

 Students must maintain a 3.0 cumulative GPA in all graduate-level courses taken at EMU, and in their program of study, to remain in good academic standing and be eligible for graduation.
 Students do not need to be registered for classes during the semester of graduation.

-A non-refundable graduation fee ($110 for the 2019-2020 academic year) is charged to each student applying for a degree or a graduate or advanced graduate certificate.
+A non-refundable graduation fee is charged to each student applying for a degree or a graduate or advanced graduate certificate.

 Licensure fees for teaching certifications are set by the State of Michigan Department of Education.

 Information about commencement, including tickets, regalia and procedures, are published on the EMU website.
 Information is updated before each ceremony.

 If coursework is being finished during the summer semester (i.e., August graduation), the student’s name will appear in the December commencement program and the student may return to participate in that event.